jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) must be calculated by deducting the period referred to in subsection (2)(b)(i) from the expiry date of the revised notional single sentence.
 (4) Subsection (1) may not be applied if the result would be to extend the offender's final release date to a date that is later than his or her original statutory release date.
 (5) None of subsection (1), subsection (2), or subsection (3) may be applied if the result would be to make the offender's final release date earlier than it was before the subsection was applied to it.
-(6) The final release date of an offender who is subject to a long-term pre-cd sentence is cancelled, and section 104(1) there-fore ceases to apply, if the offender is recalled under a final recall order from parole, home detention, or compassionate release.
+(6) The final release date of an offender who is subject to a long-term pre-cd sentence is cancelled, and section 104(1) there-fore ceases to apply, if the offender is recalled under a final recall order from parole, home detention (directed by the Board before the commencement of section 72 of the Parole Amendment Act 2007 or in accordance with that section), or compassionate release.

 ### 107 Order that offender not be released
 (1) This section applies to an offender who is subject to a determinate pre-cd sentence for a specified offence (as defined in subsection (9)).